Home Equity Loan Rates in Alaska (January 2025)

 5Year8.4%

 Interest rates for home equity loans change daily.
-Keeping up with these changes can help you pay less in interest over the life of your loan, saving you money.
-If you have high-interest debts, securing a home equity loan at a lower rate can help you consolidate those debts and reduce your overall interest payments.
+Keeping track of these changes can save you money by paying less in interest over the life of the loan.
+If you have high-interest debts, a home equity loan at a lower rate can help consolidate those debts and reduce your overall interest payments.

 loanVsLoan icon